main image

 4. Demand letters can be used as evidence in the event legal action is taken.

-Demand Letters Explain Your Position to the Other Party
+Demand Letters Help Explain Your Position to the Other Party

-An effective demand letter should outline your position and demands to the person or business you have a dispute against.
-For example, if you have a dispute with someone for property damage, your demand letter should state not only what the other party should do to resolve the dispute but why they need to meet your demands.
+An effective demand letter should outline your position and demands to the person or business with whom you have a dispute.
+For example, if you have a dispute with someone over property damage, your demand letter should state not only what the other party should do to resolve the dispute but also why they need to meet your demands.

 Demand Letters Open Settlement Discussions

-By sending a demand letter, you are demonstrating to the other party you are open to finding ways to resolve the dispute at hand.
-Consider including a line in your letter that says something like, “I look forward to resolving this matter amicably, and I am amendable to discussing this matter in mediation or through less formal means.”
+By sending a demand letter, you demonstrate to the other party that you are open to resolving the dispute at hand.
+Consider including a line in your letter that says something like, “I look forward to resolving this matter amicably, and I am amenable to discussing this matter in mediation or through less formal means.”

 Most cases are settled before ever going to court.
 A comprehensive study done in 2015 by the National Center for State Courts, a non-profit organization that documents emerging issues and trends in state court administration, found that around 1/3 of cases were dismissed probably following a settlement.
 By sending a demand letter, you are one step closer to possibly settling your dispute.